“Family Connections are Always Strengthened and Preserved.”

 The Subsidized Guardianship Program provides financial assistance to caregivers who agree to be the legal guardian for a youth who is in foster care.
 Guardianship is a safe alternative to adoption, providing permanency for the youth without requiring formal termination of parental rights.
 The program became effective on July 1, 2019.

-Guardianship may be the preferred permanency option for a youth when it has been determined that reunification and adoption are not fitting or acceptable to the child.
-There are times when the teenage child in foster care resists getting “new” parents and the termination of rights required for the youth to be adopted may do more harm than good.
-A guardianship arrangement allows a caring relative to provide legal and emotional permanency for the child, without terminating parental rights.
-A guardianship with family is often preferred, because the youth is also able to maintain extended family connections that may be lost with traditional stranger adoption.
+Subsidized guardianship may be the preferred permanency option for a youth when it has been determined that reunification and adoption are not fitting or acceptable for the youth.
+A guardianship arrangement allows a caregiver to provide legal and emotional permanency for the youth, without terminating parental rights.
+A guardianship can be in the youth's best interest when it is with a committed, permanent caregiver.
+The youth benefits from maintaining extended family connections that may be lost with traditional stranger adoption.
 The guardianship subsidy provides financial assistance to committed adults who may not have otherwise had the financial means to care for the child.
 Ongoing case management from HHS becomes unnecessary once guardianship is established.

-The Subsidized Guardianship Program is a consideration for youth aged 14 or older who will not be able to return to their birth parents in the foreseeable future, are currently under juvenile court jurisdiction and in HHS custody.
-Additionally, this may be an option for youth aged 12 or older.
-The child must be a part of a sibling group where the child will be residing in the same home as a 14-year-old or older sibling, who is in a guardianship arrangement with the family.
+The Subsidized Guardianship Program is a consideration for youth aged 10 or older or part of a sibling group with a child aged 10 or older when residing in the same licensed family foster home as a sibling aged 10 or older who will not be able to return to their birth parents in the foreseeable future, are currently under juvenile court jurisdiction and in HHS custody.
 Adoption and reunification must be ruled out as appropriate permanency options.
 The youth must agree to the guardianship.

 The proposed guardian must be a relative as defined in 441-201: “A person to whom a youth is related by blood, marriage, or adoption, or a person who has a significant, committed, positive relationship with the youth.”
 The proposed guardian must have a family foster care license, in accordance with federal funding limitations.
 The youth, for whom the family is taking guardianship, must have been placed in the licensed family foster home for six consecutive months prior to a guardianship order being entered by the court.